-Depends.
-Is an employer paying for your class and startup equipment?
+This depends.
+Is an employer paying for your class and startup costs?
 Then they are probably your employer.
 If not, you are self employed.
 Being a self employed independent CPR instructor has many advantages.
 See 10 Benefits of Being Self-Employed.

 - Do I need a Healthcare background or public speaking experience to be a CPR instructor?

-No, anyone can become a CPR instructor regardless of their background but having this experience helps.
-It is hard to develop a repour with your students if they have a medical background and you don’t.
-Likewise, if you have previous public speaking experience and are an effective communicator, this is a big plus.
-Every new instructor has a few fears at first.
-The more often you teach, the more you can sharpen your communication skills and become a better teacher.
-The better you can connect with your students helps develop repour.
-Having a good repour with your students is huge.
-It is the difference with them giving you repeat business and passing referrals, to never doing business with you again.
+The short answer is No, anyone can become a CPR instructor regardless of their background.
+That being said, having past experiences helps.
+If you are planning on teaching CPR to healthcare workers, it is hard to develop a rapport with your students if they have a medical background and you don’t.
+If you are only planning on teaching to non-healthcare students like that found at your church, warehouse staff, daycares, teachers, and similar, than a medical background is not important.
+Likewise, if you have public speaking experience and are an effective communicator, you may be skilled enough to establish a repour with many different types of audiences.
+Most new instructors have a few fears at first.
+The more often you teach, the more you can sharpen your communication skills and become a better instructor and communicator.
+The better you can connect with your students helps develop that trust your students are seeking.
+Having a good rapport with your students is huge; it is the difference with them giving you repeat business and passing referrals, to never doing business with you again.

 When you attend an INSTRUCTOR CLASS with In-Pulse CPR, we will cover many of these questions within the course.